TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Discussion

 \subsection{TOI-2155\,b and the Brown Dwarf Desert}

-TOI-2155\,b joins the growing number of BDs found in close-in orbits around their host star.
-With a mass around 81.1 $ {M_J}$ and an orbital period of just 3.72 days, it lies in the lower part of the so-called `brown dwarf desert': a reference to the relative scarcity of BDs on short orbital periods ($P \lesssim 10$-100 days) around stars \citep{wilson2016sophie,grether2006dry, Marcy2000}.
-It is not fully understood why such a desert might exist, with some explanations pointing to the severe difficulties that BDs face in forming so close in.
-In contrast, those that do form might be pushed out or destroyed by interactions in the early stages of the system \citep{henderson2024ngts, grieves2021populating, armitage2002}.
+TOI-2155\,b joins the growing number of massive companions found in close-in orbits around their host star.
+With a mass around 80.6~${M_J}$ and an orbital period of just 3.72 days, it lies in the lower part of the so-called `brown dwarf desert': a reference to the relative scarcity of BDs on short orbital periods ($P \lesssim 10$-100 days) around stars \citep{wilson2016sophie,grether2006dry, Marcy2000}. \changeblue{ Recent studies suggest that the brown dwarf desert may be more naturally described in terms of companion-to-host mass ratio rather than orbital period alone \citep{duchene2023low,zhang2026oasis}.
+The origin of the brown dwarf desert remains uncertain, with proposed explanations involving a combination of formation and evolutionary processes}.
+Those that do form might be pushed out or destroyed by interactions in the system's early stages \citep{henderson2024ngts, grieves2021populating, armitage2002}.

-Transiting systems like TOI-2155\,b are especially valuable because the combination of transit photometry and radial velocity measurements lets us directly measure both the mass and radius of the BD, giving us crucial information about its structure and evolution.
-Although transit detections typically limit us to explore the parameter space of short-period BDs (usually $P_{\mathrm{orb}}<30$ days to detect and characterize multiple transits efficiently), they are still essential to fill out the population of BDs with measured masses \citep{carmichael2022toi}.
-It is worth noting that recent discoveries of BDs from the NASA's TESS mission \citep[e.g.][and references therein]{refId0,vowell202511,henderson2024ngts,carmichael2022toi} are steadily populating the brown dwarf desert, challenging its traditional definition.
-With the growing number of transiting brown dwarfs such as TOI-2155\,b being discovered, the existence of a well-defined “brown dwarf desert” is no longer valid.
-The characteristics of TOI-2155\,b, therefore, provide important clues that will help us understand how BDs form and evolve, especially in close-in, highly irradiated environments.
+Transiting systems like TOI-2155\,b are especially valuable because the combination of transit photometry and radial velocity measurements allows us to directly measure both the mass and radius of the transiting companion, providing crucial information about its structure and evolution.
+Although transit detections typically limit us to exploring the parameter space of short-period BDs (usually $P_\mathrm{orb}<30$ days to detect and characterize multiple transits efficiently), they are still essential to fill out the population of massive companions with measured masses \citep{carmichael2022toi}. \changeblue{It is worth noting that recent discoveries of BDs from NASA’s TESS mission \citep[e.g.][and references therein]{refId0,vowell202511,henderson2024ngts,carmichael2022toi} are steadily increasing the number of known systems within the brown dwarf desert, while the overall scarcity of such companions remains}.

+The characteristics of TOI-2155\,b make it a useful system for studying substellar companions in highly irradiated environments.
+Although its present-day orbital configuration may have been modified by dynamical and tidal evolution, systems like TOI-2155 still help improve our understanding of close-in transiting companions.